whiteriderssbab/BoteroniBotsDocs/Docs.md

 b?giveaway Makes a giveaway

-Economy Commands The bots economy commands.
+# Economy Commands.
 These are under heavy development.
 Will be available after version 1.3(maybe).

-Fun Commands Fun commands for everyone.
+# Fun Commands Fun commands for everyone.

 b?8ball 8ball choice